-Abstract: Wireworms can damage cereal grain crops, resulting in increased weed pressure and reduced stands, yields, and profits.
+Abstract: Wireworms (Lumonius spp) can damage cereal grain crops, resulting in increased weed pressure and reduced stands, yields, and profits.
 Wireworms are the immature larval stage of click beetles, and these beetles can spend several years in this larval stage feeding on germinating seeds and young seedlings, resulting in thin crop stands and lower yields.
 Crop damage is not detected until after planting when it is too late to make preventive pest management decisions.
 This situation makes wireworm scouting prior to planting essential.

 Abstract: Wireworms, the immature stage of the click beetle, continue to be pests of Pacific Northwest cereal crops.
 The insects feed on plant structures underground, causing wilt, stunting, and even death to juvenile plants.
 When the pests infest an area in significantly high numbers, the yields of entire fields can be lost.

 Distribution of Wireworm Species (Video) – Milosavljevic

 Entomology Society Presentation (Esser) (pdf)

 How to Sample for Wireworms (Video) – Milosavljevic

 Integrated Pest Management (IPM) for the Cereal Leaf Beetle in Washington State (EM054E)